 Any member who would like to be involved with either of the above current projects is invited to get in touch through email@example.com

-Work is also progressing on the fifth volume of the AIRSHIRE NEWS which covers the period January 1831 to November 1840.
-This is being transcribed from the notes of local Troon historian, the late Walter W. Clearie who searched the local newspapers of the time and extracted items of interest, mainly concerning Troon and its surrounding area but also sometimes of national importance.
+We have just completed work on the fifth volume of the AIRSHIRE NEWS which covers the period January 1831 to November 1840 (See our publications page).
+This is transcribed from the notes of local Troon historian, the late Walter W. Clearie who searched the local newspapers of the time and extracted items of interest, mainly concerning Troon and its surrounding area but also sometimes of national importance.
+Walter's notes from later years are now being transcribed and further volumes of AIRSHIRE NEWS will be published in due course.